 EcoFusion – EcoFusion are developing excellent eco-alternatives which “blend renewable and recyclable products… and ‘fuse’ them into innovative flooring solutions”.
 In the case of their rather unique Color Fusion and Strand Woven bamboo floor ranges, that means blending bamboo strands and recycled hardwood sourced from furniture makers.
 And with their Color Fusion range they take their technology even further by dyeing the bamboo strands in plant-based pigments, resulting in some truly gorgeous deep toned bamboo floors that are quite different from much on the market; like the super chic slate grey toned Morning Mist bamboo floor pictured below right.
 Other great reasons to recommend EcoFusion are that their products contain no added urea formaldehyde and that they offer a 35-year warranty.
 Prices range between $4 and $8 per square foot.

 US Floors – Another committed green company, US Floors’ company motto is: “Manufacturer of Unique and Sustainable Floors”.
 They specialize in bamboo and cork, but also have a range of natural oiled hardwood flooring.
 They have three bamboo floor ranges, the Traditions, Expressions and Corboo.
 It is the third range – the Corboo – that we find the most interesting, as it is a unique combination of strand woven bamboo and seams of natural cork – the result, we agree, does have a “certain rusticity and variegation for a look like no other floor”!
 The Corboo range comes in six colorways, including the really beautiful Glacier colorway that resembles whitewashed wood planks.
-Wayfair have a selection of bamboo floors from USFloors
+You can find the whole range of USFloors bamboo flooring at Flooring Inc.

 Yanchi (available at Buildirect.com) – Our next bamboo flooring review is this cost effective range manufactured by a Chinese corporation for over a decade and now exclusively retailed through the BuildDirect website.
 It may not seem wise to buy flooring via the Internet, but the great news is that BuildDirect are more than willing to send you free samples and their website also has a lot of information detailing things like installation and maintenance.
 The Yanchi product range is truly extensive with bamboo floors available in different thickness gauges and finishes, strand woven or horizontal, extra wide planks, and even 15 selections that can be installed over underfloor heating systems.
 Beware, however, that their budget selections under $2 per square foot tend to be the carbonized horizontal bamboo, which is softer than strand woven, and much more prone to dents and scratches.